Home

 Colors for tropical decor plans.

 There are varying styles of tropical interior decorating.
-Perhaps the picture that most often comes to mind incorporates beiges and browns, mixed with practical shades of green.
-This color scheme will give you a very neutral décor.
+Perhaps the picture that most often comes to mind incorporates white, beiges and browns, mixed with practical shades of green and other splashes of bright colors.
+This color scheme will give you a very neutral decor.
 However, there is a wide spectrum of colors from which to choose.

 The Balinese tropical decorating theme boasts deeper colors.
 You’ll often see intense shades of burgundy and yellow featured prominently.
 In fact, rich shades of golden-bronze are quite appropriately included in this color palette.